 associate_commits: sentry-cli releases -o $(SENTRY_ORG) -p $(SENTRY_PROJECT) set-commits --auto $(REACT_APP_RELEASE_VERSION)

 The command associates commits with the release.
 The –auto flag automatically determines the repository name, and associates commits between the previous release’s commit and the current head commit with the release.

 setup_releasetarget, add it at the end:

 setup_release: create_release upload_sourcemaps associate_commits

 If your terminal is still serving the demo app on localhost, press

 ^Cto shut it down

-Build, deploy, and rerun the project by running:
+Build, serve, and restart the project on your localhost by running:

 $ npm run deploy